 (1) Direction and control.
 A facility's plan must contain a section for direction and control that:

-(A) identifies the emergency preparedness coordinator (EPC), who is the facility staff person with the authority to manage the facility's response to an emergency situation in accordance with the plan;
+(A) identifies the EPC , who is the facility staff person with the authority to manage the facility's response to an emergency situation in accordance with the plan;

 (B) identifies the alternate EPC, who is the facility staff person with the authority to act as the EPC if the EPC is unable to serve in that capacity; and

-(C) documents the name and contact information for the local emergency management coordinator (EMC) for the area in which the facility is located, as identified by the office of the local mayor or county judge.
+(C) documents the name and contact information for the local EMC for the area in which the facility is located, as identified by the office of the local mayor or county judge.

 (2) Warning.
 A facility's plan must contain a section for warning that: